Crytiqal/ircpugbot/README.md

 <i>Provide the game, mode and skill because several pick-up games with different modes and skill levels of the same game can be in queue at the same time!
 Provide the <#> of the team you would like to join!
 (1/2/3/4 etc) If you fail to provide a team number, the bot will respond that you will have to pick a team.</i>

-- !need
-<i>This will show how many players are still needed for the pug you are currently enlisted in.</i>

 <b>Leave a PUG:</b>
 - !leave
 <i>This will remove you from the pug you are currently enlisted in.
 If you are the owner of the pug, the ownership will be transferred to the next player in the line-up.
 If no such player is found, the pug will be removed from queue.</i>

+<b>PUG Player commands:</b>
+- !need
+<i>This will show how many players are still needed for the pug you are currently enlisted in.</i>

+- !callvote [mode]
+<i>For example:</i> !callvote kick playerNAME/playerID
+<i>When no playerNAME/playerID is given, the bot will return a list of current players and their ID's in your team.
+The vote will be valid for a set period of time (2min) and players of the same team can cast their vote within this time.
+When the vote reaches >50% within the valid time, the vote is granted.</i>

+Only 1 vote possible per team at a time.
+The votecaller will be placed in a timeout to prevent him from spamming votes and give others a chance to call a vote of their own.
+The timeout is set to 3 min OR when a new vote has been called.

+- !vote [yes/no]
+<i>For example:</i> !vote yes <i>OR</i> !vote no

 <b>PUG Owner commands:</b>